At Queen Victoria School, Physical Education plays a vital role in developing and refining the four capacities of the Curriculum for Excellence.

-We aim to not only encourage our students to develop knowledge, understanding and skills across a wide range of activities but also to challenge each individual to reflect and consider the Significant Aspects of Learning that are embedded in our planning.
+We aim to not only encourage our pupils to develop knowledge, understanding and skills across a wide range of activities but also to challenge each individual to reflect and consider the Significant Aspects of Learning that are embedded in our planning.

-Our syllabus provides many opportunities for the students to effectively contribute throughout their time at the school.
+Our syllabus provides many opportunities for the pupils to effectively contribute throughout their time at the school.
 Through team games, coach education, Sports Leader programmes, peer assessment, the pupils learn to communicate effectively, solve problems, and work collaboratively.
 These are all skills that are transferable and important in life and work later on.

 One of our main aims is to ensure that each individual is confident in their own ability and through Physical Education we look to ensure that pupils’ confidence can be significantly enhanced through a sense of physical, mental, social and emotional wellbeing and self-respect stemming from their participation in PE.
-This will often include experiences which help to develop their psycho-motor skills.
+This will often include experiences that help to develop their psycho-motor skills.

 We look to enable pupils to pursue a healthy and active lifestyle.
-Pupils have opportunities to achieve in a wide range of different physical activities which include gymnastics, individual, team, fitness and water based experiences.
+Pupils have opportunities to achieve in a wide range of different physical activities which include gymnastics, individual, team, fitness and water-based experiences.

 As responsible citizens, our pupils are enabled to participate responsibly in and contribute to the sporting and social life of our school and community.
 We look to instil an appreciation and respect for contributions made by others and that the students learn to participate responsibly in all activities.
-Through taking part in a variety of physical and health promoting experiences, pupils develop the resilience to appreciate the outcomes of competition, for example the emotions involved in winning or losing.
+Through taking part in a variety of physical and health-promoting experiences, pupils develop the resilience to appreciate the outcomes of competition, for example, the emotions involved in winning or losing.
 They learn how to be ‘good sports’.
 They are helped to recognise that participation has a positive impact on improving performance and is part of an ongoing learning process.
 Pupils are also given the opportunity to recognise and cope more effectively with risk and handle such experiences in a mature and responsible manner.